 More advanced options for HTTP status codes and Response blocks include the following:

-An action can send success status codes from more than one Response block.
+A flow can send success status codes from more than one Response block.
 For example, in addition to the Response block at the end of the sequence, you can connect another Response block to the Request block, near the beginning.
-This sends a success response at the moment an HTTP request reaches the action's URL - a useful data point for some testing and automation workflows.
+This sends a success response at the moment an HTTP request reaches the flow’s URL – a useful data point for some testing and automation workflows.

-While you can add Response blocks to send 4xx ("failure") status codes, not every action needs to do this.
-By default, when an action fails, it automatically sends a 400 Bad Request code and records the failure in Flows analytics.
+While you can add Response blocks to send 4xx (“failure”) status codes, not every flow needs to do this.
+By default, when a flow running in the cloud fails, it automatically sends a 400 Bad Request code and records the failure in Flows analytics.
 This suffices for many internal automation use cases.

-Headers - Actions aren't required to send response headers.
-Use cases where you'll need them include those where you want to the action's client to be aware of the content type being sent.
+Headers - Deployed flows aren’t required to send response headers.
+Use cases where you’ll need them include those where you want to the deployed flow’s client to be aware of the content type being sent.

 Body - It’s a best practice to always connect the Body input to another block.
 Consider the following options:

-If you want the action's response body to replicate the incoming request body, connect the Response block's Body input to the Request block's Body output.
+If you want the flow’s response body to replicate the incoming request body, connect the Response block’s Body input to the Request block’s Body output.